-- Discussions with LSIS UMR CNRS (Bernard Espinasse) on the use of Corese for using ontologies and inference rules. - Exchanges with EURECOM (Raphael Troncy) in particular in the context of the KIC. - Contacts with several SME: Life2Times, Slice Factory, AmiSW, ImmunoSearch, Addax, Intellinium. - We take part in W3C working groups and interest groups: In particular we participated to the note release of the Semantic Web Best Practice working groups and we are editors and co-authors of two drafts of the GRDDL (Gleaning Resource Descriptions from Dialects of Languages) working group (a mechanism to extract RDF from XML dialects) as well as SPARQL, RDFa, RIF, and RDF 1.1 - Centre Scientifique et Technique du Bâtiment (CSTB): we are involved in a long-term collaboration on the management of technical and regulatory knowledge based on semantic web models and techniques.
-CSTB has already funded two Ph.D. on this domain. - One of the leaders of the project NiceCampus with the University of Danang (Vietnam) to create a campus and a research Lab. - RoboSoft: experimenter of SweetWiki, a semantic wiki developed during the Palette European Project, also partners for a ANR proposal to come about using an emotion system in assistance robots for elder people - Discussions with Jolita Ralyté (University of Geneva), Rebecca Deneckere and Manuele Kirsh-Pineiro (University of Paris I) on information system engineering. - Contacts with several SME: StoneTrip; Ipernity, Robosoft.
+- We take part in W3C working groups and interest groups: In particular we participated to the note release of the Semantic Web Best Practice working groups and we are editors and co-authors of two drafts of the GRDDL (Gleaning Resource Descriptions from Dialects of Languages) working group (a mechanism to extract RDF from XML dialects) as well as SPARQL, RDFa, RIF, and RDF 1.1 - Yearly exchange with UGB (University of Gaston Berger, Senegal) for lectures, internships and co-supervised Ph.D. students (Adrien Basse, Oumy Seye) - One of the leaders of the project NiceCampus with the University of Danang (Vietnam) to create a campus and a research Lab.